 Everest Base Camp Trekking is definitely the most popular and the most alluring place to go trekking in Nepal.
-Most people from all over the world flock here to find an escape in the land of the himalayan mountains.
-The trek leads you through the orgasmic mountain panorama, breathtaking high suspension bridges, the lustful wooden trail, unique wildlife, secluded villages, spiritual monasteries and lets you inhale the well off Sherpa culture.
+Most people from all over the world flock here to find an escape in the land of the Himalayan mountains.
+The trek leads you through the orgasmic mountain panorama, breathtaking high suspension bridges, the lustful wooden trail, unique wildlife, secluded villages, spiritual monasteries and lets you inhale the well-off Sherpa culture.
 Hike to Everest Base Camp is a whole different world where mountains are not just your soul food and religion but the entire universe, to be precise.
-Know the side trips that you can take to assure an unparalleled experience.
+In the regular Everest base camp itinerary, there are several side trips that you can take to assure an unparalleled experience.

 Duration: 7-8 hrs (Round trip from Namche)

-Kala Patthar is basically the best vantage point to view the world’s tallest beauty Everest.
-This is because you cannot see Everest directly from its base camp.
+Kala Patthar is basically the best vantage point in Everest Base Camp Trek Route to view the world’s tallest beauty, Everest.
+It is because you cannot see Everest directly from its base camp.
 Some people make a real early start to catch the sunrise from this viewpoint.
 Temperatures and motivation permitting, you should consider this option.
 But even if you start at sunrise, the views from the top is something to cherish for the rest of your life.
 The most important factor has got to be visibility though.
 Check up online for weather forecasts and even if it shows heavy clouds, wake up in the morning nevertheless.
 Weather predictions are just predictions and even a 4-hour clear window should be good enough.
 If Kala Patthar is no longer the Black Rock (that is what Kala Patthar literally translates to) because of snow, it pays to take it very slowly.

 Duration: 3-5 hrs (Round trip from Gorakshep)